Our mission is to preserve and share the heritage of Manatee County's founding period (1840-1918).

 Our meetings are open to the public and guests are welcome.
 Meetings are typically held at noon, on the second Friday of each month, in the Wiggins Store building at Manatee Village Historical Park.

 The Manatee County Historical Commission also has several standing committees, which focus on specific needs of Manatee Village Historical Park.
-Anyone can serve on a committee, Historical Commission membership is not required.
-Download our Committee Application here.
+Anyone can serve on a committee; Historical Commission membership is not required.

-For more information about the Manatee County Historical Commission contact Phaedra Carter at or call (941) 749-7165.
+For more information about the Manatee County Historical Commission or to receive an application to join, contact us via email at firstname.lastname@example.org or call 941-749-7165.